UDADeveloper/udacapidocs/docs/guide/04-projects.md

 # Projects

-Click `Projects` menu to mange your projects
+Click `Projects` menu to manage your projects

 ![An image](/images/s4-ProjectsMenu.png)